mracko/MSFS-Landing-Inspector/README.md

 2. Run Command Prompt.
 Do this by pressing <kbd>Win</kbd> + <kbd>R</kbd>.
 Type *cmd.exe* and click OK.
 3. In the Command Prompt window type *pip install flask* and press <kbd>Enter</kbd>.
 When asked to download any other Python dependencies, type *y* and press <kbd>Enter</kbd>.
 This will install the Flask Python library.

+You can also download a standalone compiled executable version of MSFS Landing Inspector [here](https://github.com/mracko/MSFS-Landing-Inspector/releases/tag/1.2).
+The compiled executable doesn't require Python or any additional libraries.

 ## Running MSFS Landing Inspector
 1. Start a flight in Microsoft Flight Simulator
 2. Download and unzip the MSFS Landing Inspector repository and run *msfs_landing_inspector.py* by double-clicking on it.
 This should launch a Command Prompt window.
 Don't close this window.